 No, Professors without Borders does not facilitate student exchanges.
 We bring top-level educators and global experts to the doorsteps of students worldwide.
 We believe that in order for countries to develop, they need to develop talent and encourage their youth.
 PROWIBO assists with this by providing short intensive courses that focus on building the skills and confidence to succeed in the jobs of tomorrow.

 Where does PROWIBO hold summer courses?

 In 2016, we hosted our pilot program in Freetown and Bo, Sierra Leone.
-In 2017, we are going back to Freetown and expanding to Uganda and Thailand.
+In 2017, we ventured back to Freetown, while expanding to Uganda and Thailand.
+In 2018 we returned to Sierra Leone, Thailand and Uganda to again successfully launch our summer school programs.
+We then again returned to Uganda, Thailand and Sierra Leone in 2019, in addition to holding our first program in Senegal.
 We are looking to expand globally and can teach anywhere in the world.
 If you are interested in having us teach at your institution, please do contact us.
 We never send our Professors somewhere we haven’t been to ourselves and we monitor each country carefully before we decide to hold a summer school there.